theochem/horton/doc/user_getting_started.rst

 Getting started
 ###############

-How to run Horton
+How to run HORTON
 =================

-Horton is essentially a Python library that can be used to do electronic structure calculations and the post-processing of such calculations.
-There are two different ways of working with Horton.
-The most versatile approach is to write Python scripts that use Horton as a Python library.
-This gives you full access to all features in Horton but it also requires some understanding of the Python programming language.
+HORTON is essentially a Python library that can be used to do electronic structure calculations and the post-processing of such calculations.
+There are two different ways of working with HORTON.
+The most versatile approach is to write Python scripts that use HORTON as a Python library.
+This gives you full access to all features in HORTON but it also requires some understanding of the Python programming language.
 Alternatively, some of the functionality is also accessible through built-in python scripts whose behaviour can be controlled through command line arguments.
 This requires less technical background from the user.

-Running Horton as a Python library
+Running HORTON as a Python library
 ----------------------------------

-There will be many examples in the following sections that explain what can be done with Horton by writing your own Python scripts.
+There will be many examples in the following sections that explain what can be done with HORTON by writing your own Python scripts.
 These scripts should all start with the following lines:

 .. code-block:: python

     #!/usr/bin/env python

-    # Import the Horton library
+    # Import the HORTON library
     from horton import *

     # Optionally import some other stuff